-In 2017 the Romanian tax authorities conducted a tax investigation into the structure within which one of the Groups Romanian debt portfolios are held, and concluded by raising a full income tax assessment for the entire profits in the NPL and REO portfolio.
-Whilst we maintain the option of challenging this assessment in the courts, under Romanian law a tax assessment, regardless of the validity or basis of the same, has to be paid and failing this, the tax authorities (much like any other significant creditor) have the right to petition for an insolvency of the entity.
-We are in discussions with the tax authorities regarding a payment schedule for meeting the tax assessment bill but stand ready to fund the entire tax assessment amount upfront (c.€2.1m) to mitigate even a small risk of insolvency, due to the potential loss in future value in an insolvency scenario.
-We believe our estimates are prudent in light of our ability to challenge the tax assessment.
-We have also undertaken additional steps in subsequent acquisitions to enhance tax efficiency.
+In 2017 the Romanian tax authorities ("RTA") conducted a tax investigation into the structure within which one of the Groups Romanian debt portfolios are held, and concluded by raising a full income tax assessment for the entire profits in the NPL and REO portfolio.
+Whilst we maintain the option of challenging this assessment in the courts, under Romanian law a tax assessment, regardless of the validity or basis of the same, has to be paid and failing this, the RTA (much like any other significant creditor) have the right to petition for an insolvency of the entity.
+We are in discussions with the tax authorities regarding a payment schedule for meeting the tax assessment bill but stand ready to fund the entire tax assessment amount upfront (c.€2.0m) to mitigate even a small risk of insolvency, due to the potential loss in future value in an insolvency scenario.
+We believe our estimates are prudent in light of our ability to challenge the tax assessment, and as of 30 June 2018 c.€652k has been paid to the RTA in respect of this assessment.